tonkeeper/tonconsole-docs/pages/tonconsole/jettons/airdrop/terms.md

 ## The Airdrop Solution Licensor’s rights

-We have the right at any time to access Your Toncosole account and to monitor Your use of Your Ton Console account to ensure You are complying with these Airdrop Terms of Use and T&C Terms.
+We have the right at any time to access Your Ton Console account and to monitor Your use of Your Ton Console account to ensure You are complying with these Airdrop Terms of Use and T&C Terms.

 You grant Us a royalty-free, perpetual, irrevocable, non-exclusive, transferable licence to use, reproduce, copy, download, view modify, publish, edit, translate, distribute, perform, display and otherwise utilise any content or material that You provide to Us through the Airdrop Solution including the Recipient-related content or material and any data or analytics generated from the same, as set out in Our Privacy Policy.